 Bostrom is well aware of the disadvantages of such surveillance: the system could be exploited for totalitarian purposes, blackmailing anyone.
-However, says Bostrom, the terrible fact is that even a Panopticon may still be a better option than suffering one global catastrophe after another.
+However, says Bostrom, the terrible fact is that even a Panopticon might still be a better option than suffering one global catastrophe after another.

-How can societies fight omniviolence?
+How can societies counteract omniviolence?

 Enlightened ruler - A first hypothesis could be a super intelligent machine, essentially an extremely powerful algorithm, specifically designed to govern fairly.

 We could therefore entrust the algorithm with the collection of our data and not constantly worry that the data collected is misused or abused.

 Obviously this hypothesis is quite optimistic: the use of AI in the political and judicial system would be fraught with problems.
 But do we have a better idea for preventing the collapse of the state system under the weight of widespread technological enhancement?

 Perhaps a completely new idea will emerge for preserving today's society, assuming the goal is to preserve it.
 Or maybe emerging technologies won't be such a strong tool of absolute power.
 It could also be that offensive technologies always lag behind defensive technologies, and therefore there won't be all this ease in bringing attacks everywhere.